jefmud/minimus-users/README.md

 ## Minimus Users

 Implements simple "users" model for the Minimus framework.
-Would also work with Bottle, etc. with minor reworking
+Would also work with Bottle, etc. with minor reworking.
+Requires use of an external database: either MongoDB or MontyDB.

+### Must REFACTOR db_client.py

+this will allow you to point at your database choice... either MontyDB or MongoDB

 ### exposes: